MrLawrenceAwe/report-generator-api/README.md

 ```

 > Switch `format` to `markdown` to receive a Markdown outline instead.
 Provide the same parameters as query string values for the GET variant.
+> The `sections` field works with both JSON bodies and GET query params.

 ### `/generate_report` request